binjinbinjin/Relas/README.md

 Add the `help` flag on any command to see how you can use it.
 For example, `yarn help update`.

 The `yarn run` command will list all of the scripts available to run for this project.

+## Pull Request
+Pull requests are not allow.